 Transportation Goals in the Climate Action Plan

 Duke continually works to influence employee decisions on how they commute to campus.
 However, drive-alone rates often float up and down in conjunction with external factors such as gas prices, housing options, and regional transportation options.
-In FY19, drive-alone rates steadied at 79%.

 PTS has also been transitioning to electric buses for its on-campus fleet, which will reduce both costs and emissions over the coming years.